Himank-Khatri/EcoSenseAI/README.md

 ## Overview

-EcoSenseAI is a Streamlit application that provides real-time air quality information and AI-powered insights.
+EcoSenseAI is an application that provides real-time air quality information and AI-powered insights.
 It displays air quality index (AQI) data, pollutant levels, and weather conditions to help users understand the current air quality and take necessary precautions.

 ## Features